juncuque/IQ-Option-bot-LRH/README.md

 # Functional BOT
 The bot is completely automatic once you start it, you can set the configuration, the desired payout to be, and max loss limit in a single run beforehand at the configuration's menu.

 You'll be able to see the result in real-time, together with what are the stats on each TURBO option and each bet made.
 It searches, holds, and updates every Turbo option automatically, being able to have an unlimited number of rows.
-Until where I stopped coding, only Binaries are available for the bot to work on.
+Until where I stopped coding, only Turbo options are available for the bot to work on.

 To stop it, you simply click to close the window normally.